-For the purposes of valuation, the total number of fish taken, i.e. including those released, should be used in the calculation.
+For the purposes of valuation, the total number of fish taken, including those released, should be used in the calculation.
 Again, this approach is supported by market practice.
 Whether some or all of the fish caught are returned has no bearing on the valuation.
-Anglers generally take part in the sport for the enjoyment of fishing, with the retention of fish being a secondary consideration.